 - Rich States, Poor States 2016 elevated North Carolina from 8th place in 2015 to 2nd place in Economic Outlook in the country.

-- Forbes ranked North Carolina 2nd in November 2016 as The Best State in the Nation for in business.
+- Forbes ranked North Carolina 2nd in November 2016 as The Best State in the Nation for starting a business.

 - In July, 2016, North Carolina was ranked 5th by CNBC in their listing of the Top States for Business.